ACORN FAMILY LAW PRIVACY NOTICE

 The personal data was unlawfully processed

-4. The right to object: you have the right to object to processing based on legitimate interests where you have sufficient grounds to do so; such as for direct marketing.
+Where you object to the processing for direct marketing purposes - The right to object: you have the right to object to processing based on legitimate interests where you have sufficient grounds to do so; such as for direct marketing.

 If you elect to use your right to object, we must stop processing your personal data unless: